Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

       - IV.4.b.ii.a: Case Study on the United States, and how it has been able to avoid Cardwell's Law for so long.
       - IV.4.b.ii.b: Case Study on the United Kingdom, and how it was a victim of Cardwell's Law.

+IV.5: Structures for Citizen Participation.
+  - IV.5.a: How would the Global Nation be structured to allow for citizen participation in government?
+Would it be a direct democracy, a representative democracy, or something else entirely?
+    - IV.5.a.i: Tie back to Switzerland, and their implementation of direct democracy.
+    - IV.5.a.ii: The United States as a general example of a representative democracy.
+    - IV.5.a.iii: "Architecture of a Technodemocracy" by Jason M. Hanania, and how certain elements of techodemocracy would be a good fit for the Global Nation.
+    - IV.5.a.iv: The structure of citizen participation in the Global Nation as a triad of direct democracy, representative democracy, and technodemocracy into a cohesive form, and how it interacts with a system of objectively scalable government(see III.3).

 ## V: Consideration of Cultural&Social Structures for a Global Government